top of page

 What skills are emphasized?

-Once students enter the teen years, therapy often focuses on the developing and maintaining friendships, problem solving in a more complex "gray" social world, emotional regulation, considering the perspectives of others, and many more nuances of social interactions.
+Once students enter the later teen years, therapy often focuses on the developing and maintaining friendships, problem solving in a more complex "gray" social world, emotional regulation, considering the perspectives of others, and many more nuances of social interactions.

 How do groups work?